Rohit Mirza: Career

 Mirza joined Mumbai F.C. as a youth player who played for the under-20 squad in the I-League U20.
 Mirza then made his debut for the senior Mumbai side on 11 May 2013 in the club's final match of the season against Sporting Goa at the Tilak Maidan Stadium in Goa.
 He started and played 57 minutes, winning a penalty for his team before being subbed off for Jayesh Rane as Mumbai drew the match 2–2.

-Mirza was a part of ISL team 'Mumbai City FC' in ISL's Debut season 2014 Indian Super League season ,where he had 2 appearances for the team.
+Mirza was a part of ISL team 'Mumbai City FC' in ISL's Debut season 2014 Indian Super League, where he had 2 appearances for the team.

 The following Year he was an integral part of Mumbai FC and helped the team survive relegation in key matches at the end of the season.

-Mirza then went on to play for Kenkre F.C in the I-League 2nd Division playoffs and scored 3 goals and made 2 assists in 9 matches.
+Mirza then went on to play for Kenkre F.C in the I-League 2 playoffs and scored 3 goals and made 2 assists in 9 matches.

-Following which he was a part of Mohun Bagan Athletic Club in the 2017-18 season and was loaned to Gokulam Kerala FC where he played a key role in the teams debut season till he faced a career threatening injury against East Bengal, cut his season short.
+Following which he was a part of Mohun Bagan in the 2017-18 season and was loaned to Gokulam Kerala FC where he played a key role in the team's debut season till he faced a career threatening injury against East Bengal, cut his season short.
 He made a comeback with Gokulam Kerala FC in 10 months against Indian Arrows.

-The next season he played for I-league Champions Chennai City FC in the I-league and AFC Cup.
+The next season he played for I-League Champions Chennai City FC in the I-League and AFC Cup.